Anyone who has ever been involved in quality or project management would have heard the names Deming, Juran and Crosby.

 Their contributions have had long lasting ramifications and made us all think differently about what quality is, what it means and how to achieve it.

-We’ll be running a series of articles all about quality over the coming months, so it seemed like a good idea to start from the beginning with a brief examination of the visions and philosophies of these thought leaders.
+Over the coming months, we’ll be running a series of articles about quality.
+Therefore, it seems fitting to start from the beginning.
+Let’s run through a brief examination of the visions and philosophies of three thought leaders.

 William Edwards Deming

 “You do not have to do this: survival is not compulsory”

 Dr Deming was an American scholar, professor, author, engineer, and consultant.
 Because of his belief in continual improvement, he developed a set of transformational theories and teachings that changed the way we think about quality, management, and leadership.